xpc1024/easy-es-home-source-en/docs/Index.md

 <br/>

 ## 🍬 Features
-- **Zero Intrusion**: For RestHighLevelClient officially provided by ES, only enhancements are made without changes.
+- **Zero Intrusion**: For ElasticsearchClient officially provided by ES, only enhancements are made without changes.
 The introduction of EE will not affect existing projects, and the user experience is silky smooth.
 - **Small loss**: Basic CURD will be automatically injected at startup, and the performance will be basically free of loss, and the object-oriented operation is directly performed.
 - **Automation**: The world's leading brother, you don't have to move, index me fully automatic mode, helping developers and operation and maintenance to eliminate indexing troubles.
 - **Powerful CRUD operations**: Built-in general-purpose Mapper, most CRUD operations can be implemented with only a small amount of configuration, and more powerful conditional constructors to meet various needs.